charleech/arquillian-evaluation/deployment/README.md

    Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License
 </a>.

-The JBoss Arquillian evaluation
+The JBoss Arquillian evaluation multiple deployment

-This is a repository which provides the experimental, lesson learn and trouble shooting for evaluating the JavaEE unit testing with JBoss Arquillian.
+This is a project which provides example for multiple deploying to the Arquillian with propose to achieve the Junit test suite.
-It would be nice to have a shared small but completed example coding for any further communicating with the opensource community.

-Basically, It is based on Apache Maven, JBoss Arquillian, Glassfish embedded, including with very nice extensions, i.e. Weld, Hibernate validator, Seam Validation, Mojarra, Metro, Primefaces.

 Please feel free and do not hesitate to join, fork, share or keep improving it.